 Fast forward again to the end of the 19th century

 By now, the liberal movement is showing signs of wear and tear.
-A split has opened up between classical liberals and social liberals.
+A split has opened up between classical liberals and left liberals.
 Classical liberals are sticking with the old programme of limited government, constitutionalism and property rights.
-Social liberals are arguing that the world has changed now, and that freedom doesn't just mean freedom from coercion by kings and priests: it means freedom from poverty, hunger and disease as well.
+Left liberals are arguing that the world has changed now, and that freedom doesn't just mean freedom from coercion by kings and priests: it means freedom from poverty, hunger and disease as well.
 This in turn entails government action, which is anathema to classical liberals.
-The social liberals don't want to overthrow capitalism altogether like the socialists do, but they do want to take the rough edges off it.
+The left liberals don't want to overthrow capitalism altogether like the socialists do, but they do want to take the rough edges off it.

 As if this wasn't enough, the violence and destruction wrought by World War I and the serious problems of the interwar period have created an opening for a new political movement.
 In the countries in which it takes root, this movement promises a national resurrection from decadence, brought about by a departure from the liberal constitutional tradition and a violent attack on the enemies of society.
-These guys reject both the Right and the Left, but in practice they tend to hate socialists and liberals more than they hate conservatives, so they tend to be placed on the Right.
+These guys reject both the traditional Right and the Left, but in practice they tend to hate socialists and liberals more than they hate conservatives, so they tend to be placed on the Right.
 They are known as fascists.
 They mostly disappear after they are annihilated on the battlefield in World War II by an unlikely alliance of conservatives, liberals and communists.

 On the Left, communism has been a lost cause since the Berlin Wall came down in 1990 and the Soviet Union collapsed in 1991.
 Socialism is looking a bit peaky too (in America, it never really took off at all, and "socialist" has become a term of abuse).
-The modern Western left largely comprises a pale pink combination of social liberalism and social democracy.
+The modern Western left largely comprises a pale pink combination of left liberalism and social democracy.